shayzimm/yallambee-booking-app-backend/docs/project_management/API_Documentation.md

   If the booking with the specified ID does not exist.
   **500 Internal Server Error**
   If there was an issue updating the booking.

+  **Error Handling: Permissions Issues with /uploads Directory** If your application encounters errors related to permissions when trying to read from or write to the /uploads directory, it typically means that the application does not have the necessary access rights to the directory.
+This can result in issues where files cannot be uploaded, saved, or accessed as intended.
+  **Possible Causes**
+  Insufficient Permissions: The user account under which your application is running may not have the required permissions to access or modify the /uploads directory.
+  File System Restrictions: The operating system or hosting environment may have restrictions or settings that prevent applications from writing to certain directories.

 **Sample Response**
 {
   "success": true,